Iran University of Medical Sciences • Journals

 IUMS journals follow the authorship criteria of the International Committee of Medical Journal Editors (ICMJE).
 To be listed as an author, each individual must:

-Contributors who do not meet all criteria (for example, technical support, language editing, administrative help) should be listed in an Acknowledgments section, not as authors.
+Contributors who do not meet all criteria should be listed in an Acknowledgments section, not as authors.

 4.1 CRediT author contribution statement

-Journals encourage or require authors to provide a CRediT-based contribution statement describing the roles of each author (such as Conceptualization, Methodology, Investigation, Data curation, Formal analysis, Supervision, Writing – original draft, Writing – review & editing, Funding acquisition).
+Journals encourage or require authors to provide a CRediT-based contribution statement describing the roles of each author, such as Conceptualization, Methodology, Investigation, Data curation, Formal analysis, Supervision, Writing – original draft, Writing – review & editing, and Funding acquisition.

 Where possible, authors should provide ORCID iDs, and identify a guarantor for overall content integrity.